sethballantyne/Plexis/README.md

 ## Changes in 0.10
 * Fixed a bug where the ball was being attached to the bottom of the paddle if the paddle's frame changed.
-* Added the Jumbo, Shrink, Wall and Multi-ball power ups.
+* Added the Jumbo, Shrink, Wall, Multi-ball and Fireball power ups.

 ## Changes in 0.9.1